 Fuengirola Old Town: An Insider’s Guide by a Local

-If you are visiting Fuengirola, you might wonder if it has an old town like most of the Andalusian villages and towns.
+If you visit Fuengirola, you might wonder if it has an old town like most Andalusian villages and towns.

-Fuengirola is a bit different compared to other destinations on Costa del Sol – it doesn’t have a historic centre as you would see in Malaga or Marbella, but there is a part of the town which locals often call ‘the old town’.
+Fuengirola is a bit different from other destinations on the Costa del Sol—it doesn’t have a historic centre like Malaga or Marbella, but there is a part of the town that locals often call ‘the old town’.

 If you would like to explore what the old town of Fuengirola has to offer, here is a short guide with photos!